ezgigm/sentiment_analysis_and_product_recommendation/README.md

 - saving time
 - more money with selling more products
 - happier customers = more customers = more money
-- less time on server = less problem
+- less time on server = less proble

 **Data:**